SymfonyCasts/verify-email-bundle/README.md

 Don't know if your user's have a valid email address?
 The VerifyEmailBundle can help!

+As the Verify Email Bundle is stateless, you don't need to create new objects in persistent.

-The stateless Verify Email Bundle will generate and validate fully qualified signed URL's comprised of a unique user identifier, unique user email address, and any other query string parameters needed by your application.
+The stateless Verify Email Bundle will generate and validate fully qualified signed URL's ~~comprised of a unique user identifier, unique user email address, and any other query string parameters needed by your application.~~ that can be emailed to users.

 ## Installation